simaysanli/Parking-System/README.md

 * Missing field (plate) and missing request are controlled and this conditions return 400 status code.
 * German plate is controlled by validity conditions.
 If the plate is valid, it returns 200 status code.
 If plate isn't valid, it returns 422 status code.

 Plate is inserted as ÄE-A2574.
-200 status code is returned.
+200 status code and message are returned.

 	{
 		"plate": "ÄE-A2574"